rajsunmukhani/Internshala-API/Readme.md

 Similarly make routes for other fields in the resume.

-## Commit 14 : Making login and functionality for employee
+## Commit 14 : Making login and functionality for employer

-Step 1 : Create a file named EmployeeModel.js, in Model dir and inside it define the EmployeModel almost as same as for student as:
+Step 1 : Create a file named EmployerModel.js, in Model dir and inside it define the EmployeModel almost as same as for student as:
             => Similar to studentSchema
             => add organisationName feild
             => modify avatar to organisationLogo field